finkusuma-dev/fem-recipe-page/README.md

   <img src="./_docs/li_apply_margin_padding.jpg" width="300">

-- Make the list-item marker stretch along the list item height.
+- Make the list-item marker stretch along the `li` height.

   After trial and error, this is what I came up with.
 I removed the list-style using `list-style: none`.
-Then created a new bullet (circle shape) using `li::before` pseudo-element.
+Then created a new bullet (a circle shape) using `li::before` pseudo-element.
 I positioned it vertically center using `position:absolute; top:50%; transform: translateY(-50%);`.
 It worked, but there was a problem, screenreaders didn't announce the bullet character.

   Then I removed the circle shape and used `content: '\2020'` to add the bullet character.
 The screenreader did announce it, but it was really difficult to precisely center the character vertically.

-  My final solution is adding the circle shape again, but then hide the bullet character using `color: transparent`.
+  My final solution is adding the circle shape again, but then hide the bullet character by setting the `color` to `transparent`.

   ```css
   ul {